-FIG. 4.- The median SSFR for different morphological types.
-The coloured symbols (same colour coding as in previous figures) show the median values in both stellar mass and SSFR.
-Dashed error bars represent the median 10^{th} and 90^{th} percentiles of the Monte-Carlo realizations, while the solid error bars show 1σ uncertainties on the median values.
-Tilted lines are constant SFR values (from the bottom $1,5,40~\text{M}\odot yr^{-1}$) while the horizontal lines mark the doubling mass lines (only for the last two redshift bins - see text for details).
+FIG. 4.-Median SSFR for different morphological types.
+The colored symbols (same color coding as in previous figures) show the median values in both stellar mass and SSFR.
+Dashed error bars represent the median 10th and 90th percentiles of the Monte Carlo realizations, while the solid error bars show 1 σ uncertainties on the median values.
+Tilted lines are constant SFR values (from the bottom: 1, 5, 40 M{\odot} yr-1), while the horizontal lines mark the doubling mass lines (only for the last two redshift bins; see text for details).